Adamson House: Historic designations

 In October 1977, the house was listed on the National Register of Historic Places.
-And in November 1985, it was also designated as a California Historical Landmark by the California Historic Resources Commission.
+In November 1985, it was designated as a California Historical Landmark by the California Historic Resources Commission.

-The California Historical Landmark Marker NO. 966 at the site reads:
+The California Historical Landmark Marker No. 966 at the site reads:

 NO. 966 ADAMSON HOUSE AT MALIBU LAGOON STATE BEACH - Designed by Stiles O. Clements in 1929, this Spanish Colonial Revival home contains the best surviving examples of decorative ceramic tile produced by Malibu Potteries.
 During its short existence from 1926 to 1932, Malibu Potteries made an outstanding contribution to ceramic art in California through its development and production of a wide range of artistic and colorful decorative tile.
 The home was built for Merritt Huntley Adamson and Rhoda Rindge Adamson, daughter of Frederick Hastings Rindge and May Knight Rindge, last owners of the Rancho Malibu Spanish grant.